- On a prime section of Bavaro Beach; shuttle service available

 A number of kids can be seen frolicking about, and they all appeared to be having a great time.
 What child wouldn't want to jump atop an active water fountain inside a huge swimming pool or follow a duck around?

-Kids will certainly be happy with the fare at IFA, which is heavy on hamburgers, French fries, and some fairly decent pizza.
+Each evening, the theater becomes a mini-disco (starting at 8 p.m. during our visit).
+An enthusiastic staffer dances and sings with some of the smaller vacationers.
+Kids will probably be happy with the food at IFA, which is heavy on hamburgers, French fries, and some fairly decent pizza.
 Lots and lots of pizza.

 Dining at IFA is all about options, though those options don’t often look very different from one another.
-For buffet-style meals there are two main choices -- Las Vegas Grill, specializing in seafood and located on the beach, and Colibri -- though they are mostly identical and do not have the most varied selection, compared with the Iberostar Punta Cana or Gran Bahia, where the selection is at times exhaustive.
+For buffet-style meals there are two main choices -- Las Velas Grill, specializing in seafood and located on the beach, and Colibri -- though they are mostly identical and do not have the most varied selection, compared with the Iberostar Punta Cana or Gran Bahia, where the selection is at times exhaustive.

 The drinks menu has classic Caribbean concoctions like Sex on the Beach, Planter's Punch, and Tequila Sunrise, as well as variations of the same theme, with unique-to-the-resort names like the Gri-Gri and the Colibri (named after the places at the resort where guests can, well, drink a lot).

-AddressPlayas de Bavaro, Bavaro, Punta Cana 51101, Caribbean|
+|Address||Playas de Bavaro, Bavaro, Punta Cana 51101, Caribbean|